The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Methods

 For high-dimensional spaces, the behavior is more regular.
 We expect for a Gaussian-distributed velocity that $|v|\sim \sqrt{D}$, so typical kinetic energies (i.e., $E+\ln\mathcal{L}(\mx)$) will be $\sim D/2$.
 Hence, we can reparameterize the bias equation in terms of a change in the likelihood $\Delta \ln \mathcal{L}$ away from the starting likelihood, giving:

 In the limit of small $(\Delta \ln \mathcal{L})/D$, the rightmost fraction asymptotes to $\exp(\Delta\ln\mathcal{L})/\mathcal{L}(\mx)\propto 1$, resulting in sampling density proportional to the likelihood function, similar to the behavior of ray tracing.
-This limit occurs after burn-in for large $D$, where the central limit theorem suggests that the typical set should have a log-likelihood width of $\Delta \ln \mathcal{L}\propto \sqrt{D}$.
+This is confirmed with numerical tests in Appendix \ref{a:hmc}.
+The limit in Eq.\ \ref{e:hmc_asymp} occurs after burn-in for large $D$, where the central limit theorem suggests that the typical set should have a log-likelihood width of $\Delta \ln \mathcal{L}\propto \sqrt{D}$.
 However, during burn-in, $|\Delta \ln \mathcal{L}|$ can be large, with HMC undersampling more relative to the expectation for fair sampling (i.e., compared to ray tracing) unless the momentum is periodically refreshed.
 This suggests that a very simple non-reversible method for approximating ray tracing with an existing HMC sampler is to resample the kinetic energy (but not the direction) at every integration step (following a Metropolis check), and to resample the velocity direction only after much longer trajectories.
 Ray tracing, as implemented in Eq.\ \ref{e:reversible_propagation}, is effectively this energy resampling process taken to the continuous (and reversible) limit.

 Alternate formulations of HMC that better explore multimodal regions (e.g., parallel tempering; see \citealt{Earl05} for a review) do so by reducing the velocity differences (and hence sample density differences) between high-- and low--probability regions, corresponding to reducing the refractive index gradient (see also Section \ref{s:tempering}).